 Instagram spots in Barcelona

-If you could only visit one place in Barcelona, it should be Sagrada Familia.
+If you could visit only one place in Barcelona, that must be Sagrada Familia.

-There are infinite angles to photograph this masterpiece.
-Be creative and please, go visit the interior: the light coming through the stained-glass windows is something you need to see by yourself.
+However, there are infinite angles to photograph this masterpiece.
+Be creative and also, do yourself a favor visiting its interior: the light coming through the stained-glass windows is something you need to see by yourself.